 Pull from upstream before solving this task.

-Since many of us are not just software developers but also serious gamers, we decided to show you the aspects of multi threading with a simple ASCII game.
-You can see if you have done something right, by observing that the game is getting more and more playable.
-At the beginning you will only see a plain game map without any content.
+We decided to show you the aspects of multithreading via a simple ASCII game.
+You can see if you have done something right by observing that the game is getting more playable.
+In the beginning, you will only see a plain game map without any content.

 You’ll have to install